FARMING & GRAINS

 We also love to “live roast” in collaboration with our brewers.
 By getting your hands on the malt during various stages of the roast process, you get a better idea of how the process transforms the grain, and we also get a better sense of what it is you are looking for.

 Collaboration is what we love about the world of beer.
 Alongside fermentation and hop profiles, custom malts are a great way to develop and express your own style of brewing to differentiate your brand.

 We have worked with customers on custom cereals, different kilns, custom smokes and roasts on both a large and small scale.
 And some of those collaborations—Black Wheat made with Creature Comforts, and Bruehmalt made for Wooden Robot—have become a regular mainstay of our product line.

 We’d love to work with you to fill your needs, even if its outside of our regular product offerings.
-Learn more about our custom maltings and all sorts of projects we get into here.

 We have 1- and 2-day guaranteed shipping to most points in North Carolina and the South East, and 3 days within the Mid Atlantic for all malts that are in stock.

 Located outside the eastern seaboard?
 Feel free to drop a line and let us run a quote.
 We package in 55 lbs bags, 2,200 bags a pallet and can ship in Super Sacks if notified in advance.

 Large or small, we have the capacity to fulfill your needs.
 For orders smaller than 55 lbs, we have partnered with many local homebrew suppliers who carry a variety of our product offerings.